dwjoyce/pythonbook/Performing selection.rst

     if vip == 'yes':
         price = price * 1.2

 You will notice we have used the ``if`` statement to perform a test.
 The test is whether the variable ``vip``, created when we saved the answer from asking the user the question over VIP tickets, is the same as the string *yes*.
 To perform the test, we have introduced a new operator, called the equals operator.
-It is similar to the assignment operator, which creates variable names, but the equals operator has two equals signs, not one.
-It is testing what is on the left is equal to what is on the right.
+It is looks similar to the assignment operator, which creates variable names, but the equals operator has two equals signs, not one.
+It is testing whether what is on the left is equal to what is on the right.
 If the equals test is successful, then the expression is true, and the code drops into the code below the ``if`` statement, indicated by the code being indented to the right.

 Also note the use of the colon ``:`` symbol.
 This is used at the end of every line that has other lines that are attached to it.
 We will be seeing that on many more occasions in the future with other statements we will be introducing.
 It effectively tells Python to run the following lines if the test just evaluated was true.
 Please don't miss these off!